Systematic bias due to eccentricity in parameter estimation for merging binary neutron stars : Spinning case: Method

 While the Bayesian method is free to apply the priors, only Gaussian priors can be applied analytically to the FM method.
 The prior-incorporated covariance can be obtained just by adding the component $\Gamma^0_{ii}\equiv (P_{\theta_i})^{-2}$ in the following way \cite{PhysRevD.49.2658, PhysRevD.52.848},

 where $P_{\theta_i}$ indicates the standard deviation of the Gaussian prior for the parameter $\theta_i$.
+Note that Eqs. \eqref{eq:sigma} and \eqref{eq:Sigma} do not follow standard Einstein notation for indices.
 Based on the FM formalism, Cutler and Vallisneri \cite{PhysRevD.76.104018} developed an analytic method (henceforth denoted as“FCV”) to calculate the systematic bias.
 In this work, the bias can be given by \cite{PhysRevLett.112.101101}

 where $A$ indicates the amplitude in Eq. \eqref{eq:TalyorF2}, $\Psi_{\rm T}$ is the true GW phase given in Eq. \eqref{eq:TaylorF2phase}, and $\Psi_{\rm AP}$ is the approximate phase that omits the eccentricity term.